dacadeorg/tutorials/ICP/rust-smart-contract-101/content/rust-smart-contract-101.md

     ```

 ### 3.2 Interacting With Our Canister
-Now that we have our canister deployed, There are two ways to interact with our canister:
+Now that we have our canister deployed, there are two ways to interact with our canister:

 #### 3.2.1 Option 1: Using the terminal
 To interact with our canister using the terminal, we can make use of the dfx canister call command.
 This command allows us to call functions on our canister from the terminal.